Common Women’s Health Issues + Best Supplements

 - Green tea extract – contains polyphenols that counter estrogen's negative effects.

-While hormones play a role, nutritional deficiencies also increase the risk of depression and anxiety.
+While hormones play a role, nutritional deficiencies also increase the risk of low mood and anxiety.
 Vitamins (especially B vitamins), minerals (like zinc and magnesium), and omega-3 fatty acids (fish oils) are essential for hormonal balance.
 Along with these foundational nutrients, here are additional supplement recommendations based on different stages of a woman's life cycle:

 - Perimenopause, menopause, and beyond: St. John’s wort (SJW) extract may be an excellent choice.
 It boosts mood and reduces the frequency and severity of hot flashes.
 Take 900 to 1,800 mg daily of SJW extract standardized to 0.3% hypericin.

-Urinary Tract Infections (UTIs)
+Urinary Tract Discomfort

-UTIs, particularly bladder infections, are much more common in women than men.
 About 10–20% of women experience urinary tract discomfort, such as bladder infections, at least once a year.
 While most are not serious, recurrent infections can lead to more serious kidney issues.
 If you experience symptoms like burning or pain during urination or frequent urination, especially at night, seek medical care.

 Iron Deficiency